4GeeksAcademy/blog/blog/bootcamp-data-science-chicago.us.md

 Now, many people don’t know this, but the students are interviewed before they are allowed to participate in the bootcamp (nope, it’s not about paying the fee only).
 The interview usually includes a discussion on your education, experience, career ambitions, your passion for coding, and similar stuff.

+## Why Is It Better Than The Others?

+It’s only wise to question why you should choose 4Geeks Academy over the other bootcamps.
+To begin with, you can get employment and career coaching, unlike other bootcamps that ask you to figure it all on your own.
+In addition, we love how 4Geeks Academy has a scholarship available, so students can learn for free if they don’t have the means.
+All this, along with exceptional course material, so why not?
+To make your decision more concrete, we are sharing the differences between 4Geeks Academy and other bootcamps!

+	4Geeks Academy 	Other Bootcamps
+Hiring Rates	85%	70% to 75%
+Response Time By Instructors 	15 minutes or less 	Never specified Career Support (Employment) 	Lifetime 	Only until graduation Curriculum Updates 	Daily 	After 6+ months
+Admission Test 	No need	Tests are required

 The bottom line is that if you were looking for the best Data Science boot camps in Chicago, we are sure you will love the one by 4Geeks Academy.
 It’s interactive and promises a real-time learning experience because everyone deserves to enjoy learning, right?
 However, this isn’t everything because even after you are graduated, you can get a mentorship (yes, your mentor will always be there), so you can navigate through the coding problems with professional help.
 In top of everything, every student gets employment help, which helps you secure a nice job as they can help with resume-building as well as interviews!